The Complete Tutor House Guide to Help You Write Your Personal Statement

 Before you start writing your personal statement

-Although your personal statement is a representation of yourself, it is important that your personal statement is tailored for the course and level of institution you are applying to.
-If it is obvious that you have just substituted one course/university name for another it will indicate that you haven’t given proper thought as to why that specific course/university is right for you.
+Although your personal statement is a representation of yourself, it is important that it is tailored for the course and level of institution you are applying to.
+If it is obvious that you have just substituted one course/university name for another, it will indicate that you haven’t given proper thought as to why that specific course/university is right for you.

 Take your time to research each university you are applying for, gain a thorough understanding of what the course is about and really think about why you are applying.

 People reading your personal statement will want to know:

 Why are you applying for that specific course?